-Jennifer Owens is a licensed clinical social worker with a passion for the outdoors and guiding people towards the life they envision for themselves.
-Jennifer has worked in a variety of settings in both clinical and directorial roles with more than 15 years in holistic health and 8 years in mental health.
+Jennifer Owens is a licensed clinical social worker and certified ecotherapist with a passion for the outdoors and guiding people towards the life they envision for themselves.
+Jennifer has worked in a variety of settings in both clinical and directorial roles since 2002 in holistic health and 2010 in mental health.
 Her experience working in multidisciplinary settings, informs her body-mind-spirit-nature approach to helping people overcome anxiety, fear and life’s hurdles.
-She has been featured in The Active Times, She Knows and other publications and is an adjunct facutly at the University of Louisville teaching Human Behavior in the Social Environment.
+She is adjunct faculty at the University of Louisville, Kent School of Social work since 2014.

-Jennifer also specializes in ecotherapy, wilderness and adventure therapy.
+Jennifer is one of the only therapist in the state trained in ecotherapy and wilderness therapy.
 Jennifer loves the natural world and has experienced many healing benefits from her time outdoors, in fact she often credits her adventures in the backcountry to her recovery from severe panic and anxiety.
-She has a lifetime of experience in the wilderness and backcountry (kayaking, backpacking and hiking), leading outdoor adventure groups and is a certified level 2 Ecotherapist and has studied with the Earthbody Institute, the Mindful Ecotherapy center and Wilderness Reflections.
-Jennifer leads multiple monthly guided Shinrin-Yoku or Forest Bathing walks for the community as well as other outdoor and nature connection events.
+She has a lifetime of experience in the wilderness (kayaking, backpacking and hiking), leading outdoor adventure groups and is a certified level 2 Ecotherapist and certified Yasei Forest Therapy guide.
+She has studied with the Earthbody Institute, the Mindful Ecotherapy Center, Wildcraft Forest School and Animas Valley Institute.
+Jennifer leads two monthly guided Shinrin-Yoku or Forest Bathing walks for the community as well as other outdoor and nature connection events.
+She is also the president of the Shinrin-Yoku Society of Kentuckiana and a founding member of the Southeast/Northeast Ecotherapy Alliance.
 Please see our page Outdoor and Nature therapy to see if it would be a good fit for you.

 Contact Jennifer at email@example.com